Active Learning in the First-Year Writing Classroom

 Time.
 Active Learning does take time: class time, conference time, and preparation time.
 But it's not as time-intensive as many instructors think.
 We offer the following reassurances:

 - Class time: Not all Active Learning instruction needs to happen in class.
 One of the benefits of adopting this model is that you are asking students to teach one another.
-You can therefore ask students to meet outside of class to talk about their papers; you can also ask them to conduct peer critique on the Blackboard discussion board.
-You'll want to oversee peer instruction by monitoring Blackboard postings or by asking students to summarize, in writing, the peer work they do outside of class.
+You can therefore ask students to meet outside of class to talk about their papers; you can also ask them to conduct peer critique on the Canvas discussion board.
+You'll want to oversee peer instruction by monitoring Canvas postings or by asking students to summarize, in writing, the peer work they do outside of class.
 Either way, class time needn't be overwhelmed by Active Learning exercises.

 - Conference time: One advantage of the Active Learning classroom is that collaborative learning techniques can be extended to the conference dynamic.
 If you've divided your students into editing groups, confer with students in groups rather than individually.
 This method is not only time-efficient, it's also effective.
 Too often the one-one-one conference turns into a fix-it session, with students seeking specific instruction about how to make a paper work.
 In group conferences, students engage in debates about writing.
 Reading three or four papers rather than one encourages students to determine more generally what works (and what doesn't).
 They'll take with them a better sense of the principles (rather than simply the particulars) of good writing.